aleffert/bluedust/README.md

 There are three files here:

 1. An arduino sketch called ``bluedust``.
-Inside that sketch, there is also a header file, ``BluefruitConfig.h`` with some basic configuration information.
+Inside the sketch directory, there is also a header file, ``BluefruitConfig.h`` with some basic configuration information.
 This file will need to continue to be side by side with the ``.ino`` file.

-2. A very simple proof of concept max patch called ``udp-example.maxpat`` that listens for data from two different devices over OSC and prints them to console.
+2. A very simple proof of concept max patch called ``udp-example.maxpat`` that listens for data from two different devices over OSC and prints their values to the console.

 3. A python script ``bluefruit_osc_bridge.py`` that does the bridging between bluetooth and max via OSC.